illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Project Deliverables

 Submit whichever notes / presentation platform you have prepared and a second copy with the detailed answers provided to Canvas the Thursday by 5:00 PM, so I have time to give you feedback before your Monday's presentation.
-Then we will meet as a team on Friday morning, we will most likely need 1.5 hours.[You can book an appointment](https://outlook.office.com/bookwithme/user/c0947acc2b7040bbab5c8c289e3d4a83@iit.edu?anonymous&ep=plink "Instructor Booking App") -- Note only one team member has to book a time.
+Then we will meet as a team on Friday morning, we will most likely need 1.5 hours.
+[You can book an appointment](https://outlook.office.com/bookwithme/user/c0947acc2b7040bbab5c8c289e3d4a83@iit.edu?anonymous&ep=plink "Instructor Booking App") -- Note only one team member has to book a time.

 Presenting team will be a group submission and only one submission is needed per team.

-~~Non-presenting teams will also submit their questions as a team submission~~

 Non-presenters will submit individual critiques.